 - 1.1 THE SECRETARIAT.
 The Secretariat consists of the volunteer staff members of American Model United Nations. - 1.2 RULES COMMITTEE.
 The President of the General Assembly, the Senior Vice President of the General Assembly, the Director of Rules and Procedures, and one other person as appointed by the Secretary-General shall compose the membership of the Rules Committee. - 1.3 CREDENTIALS.
 All questions concerning the validity of Representative credentials shall be submitted in writing to the Secretariat, - The Secretariat has sole authority to decide all questions concerning credentials, - Representatives must wear approved credentials at all times while on the Conference premises. - 1.4 QUORUM/MAJORITY.
-A quorum is one-fourth of the member delegations in attendance for each Committee; a majority is one-half of the member delegations in attendance for each Committee, - A quorum must be present at all times during Committee sessions. - A majority must be present for a substantive question to be put to a vote, - Questions concerning quorum or majority should be directed to the Chair, - It is the responsibility of the Chair to ensure that a quorum is present at all times. - 1.5 COMMITTEE OFFICERS.
+A quorum is one-fourth of the member delegations in attendance for each Committee; a majority is one-half of the member delegations in attendance for each Committee, - A quorum must be present at all times during Committee sessions, - A majority must be present for a substantive question to be put to a vote, - Questions concerning quorum or majority should be directed to the Chair, - It is the responsibility of the Chair to ensure that a quorum is present at all times. - 1.5 COMMITTEE OFFICERS.
 The Secretariat shall appoint the President/Chairperson, Vice President/Vice Chairperson, and Rapporteur(s) for each Committee, and shall select any other positions necessary to help conduct the sessions of the Committees, - Hereafter, in these rules, "Chair" will refer to both "Chairpersons" and "Presidents," - Hereafter, in these rules, "Committee" will refer to any Committee, Council or Commission, unless otherwise stated in the rule. - 1.6 GENERAL AUTHORITY OF THE CHAIR.
-In addition to exercising such authority conferred upon the Chair elsewhere in these rules, the Chair shall, - Declare the opening and closing of each session, - Ensure the observance of the rules. - Direct the discussions of the Committee, and accord the right to speak, - Advise the Committee on methods of procedure that will enable the body to accomplish its goals, - Rule on Points and motions, and subject to these rules, have complete control of the proceedings of the Committee and the maintenance of order at its meetings, of the Meeting, and Consultative Session in Report-Writing Commissions.
+In addition to exercising such authority conferred upon the Chair elsewhere in these rules, the Chair shall, - Declare the opening and closing of each session, - Ensure the observance of the rules, - Direct the discussions of the Committee, and accord the right to speak, - Advise the Committee on methods of procedure that will enable the body to accomplish its goals, - Rule on Points and motions, and subject to these rules, have complete control of the proceedings of the Committee and the maintenance of order at its meetings, - During the course of the session the Chair may propose Suspension of the Meeting (rule 7.1), Adjournment of the